anubhavparas/academia-umcp/ENPM690_RobotLearning/CMAC-Cerebellar Model Articulation Controller/README.md

 ## This is to program and train a 1-D discrete and continuous CMAC network.

 #### Information to run the code
-Go to the directory where these files are:
+- In the terminal where you can run python scripts go to the directory where these files are,
+- Make sure that numpy is installed.

 To run the code for training the models (discrete and continuous cmac):